Azure-Samples/azurearc-samples/201/ReadMe.md

 4. Create Azure and Arc denependencies such as Azure KeyVault (AKV) with access policy, Azure Container Registry (ACR) with access token, and Arc-enabled KeyVault extension.
     - **Recommended**: use bicep included in the sample to automatically create all Azure and Arc resources.
 To do that, fill out the [main.parameters.json](.\201bicep\infra\main.parameters.json) file and deploy the bicep template using the below command in the 201bicep folder and follow the prompt to create an environment name, select a subscription/location and so on.
 Please note that some resource names in main.parameters.json must be globally unique.

+        NOTE: the objid value is the service principal object Id, not the application object Id.
+There're two ways to properly retrieve this Id:
+        - **Recommended**: using AZ CLI, specify the display name of the service principal
+            ```powershell
+            (az ad sp list --display-name <SP display name> | ConvertFrom-Json).id
+            ```

+        - Using Azure Portal <br/>
+        Navigate to **Enterprise Application** (a.k.a., service principal) and locate your service principal, in the overview tab make a copy of the Object ID field.
+It is important to NOT confuse with **App regsitrations** (a.k.a., applications).

       | Properties | Descriptions |
       |-|-|
       | ArcK8sName | Arc-enabled cluster name |